cabuelow/blue-forests-app/README.md

       - [ ] Timing out issue – increase server ‘instance’ period, greater than 15 minutes

 2. - [ ] Re-write app in leaflet (lose some speed compared to mapdeck, trade-off for features)
-  - In progress - follow mangrove tab template and repeat for rest of blue forests,best to modularise
+  - **In progress - follow mangrove tab template and repeat for rest of blue forests, probs best to modularise**

-3. - [X] On-click pop-ups

-4. - [X] Allow to switch on or off enabling constraint layer

-5. - [ ] Incorporate data gap-filling information as layers to switch on/off
+3. - [ ] Incorporate data gap-filling information as layers to switch on/off

-6. - [X] Have WWF projects and investment feasibility as a switch on or off in every tab
+4. - [ ] Fix Fiji zoom problem

+5. - [ ] Write an instructions tab

-7. - [ ] Remove area suitable for seaweed farming, TNC fisheries layer, and Eger data for now.
+6. - [ ] Remove area suitable for seaweed farming, TNC fisheries layer, and Eger data for now.

-8. - [ ] Ideally, select different combinations of ecosystems and criteria, and get top locations

-9. - [X] Update with final master dataframe from remote server

-10. - [ ] Fix Fiji zoom problem

-11. Write an instructions tab

 #### Decisions decisions

-- [ ] Map individual layers at fine-scale resolution, but hotspots at coarse scale?
+- [ ] Map at fine scale or coarse-scale?

+- [ ] Include all individual indicator layers? e.g. land vs. climate threats, spp. richness, etc.?
+Could show both prototypes at consultation and see if its necessary?

+#### Wish List

+- [ ] Pick your own threats indicators (e.g., land vs climate, prob of decline, etc)

 #### Data/Analysis updates